stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

     Old files are automatically purged on `$PI_SCRATCH` so users should avoid storing long-term data there.

-    We recommend using `$PI_SCRATCH` to reference your group home directory in scripts, rather than its explicit path.
+    We recommend using `$PI_SCRATCH` to reference your group scratch directory in scripts, rather than its explicit path.

 **Check quota usage**